KRYSTEXXA is contraindicated in patients with G6PD deficiency1,2

 KRYSTEXXA is contraindicated for patients with a history of serious hypersensitivity reactions, including anaphylaxis, to KRYSTEXXA or any of its components.

-Acute hemolytic anemia, which may be the result of the patient’s medications, can produce inaccurate results.
-Additionally, if a patient has received a blood transfusion in the past 90 days, the transfusion could alter the test results.
+Acute hemolysis, which may be the result of the patient’s medications, can produce inaccurate results.
+Additionally, if a patient has received a blood transfusion, the transfusion could alter the test results.
 For either of these situations, postpone testing or consider retesting in 2 to 3 months.2,4

 Need more information on screening for G6PD deficiency?